Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

 We accessed the HF API \cite{huggingfaceHuggingFace} to retrieve all PTMs available as of March 24, 2025.
-For each identifier, we tried to retrieve (i) its \textit{model card description}, a markdown file documenting the model's characteristics, intended uses, and evaluation \cite{mitchell2019model}; (ii) the associated \textit{card metadata}, specified in a YAML block (e.g., license, tags, language) \cite{huggingfaceModelCardsMetadata}; and (iii) the \textit{abstract} of a linked arXiv paper \cite{huggingfaceModelCardsPaper}, taking advantage of the cross-platform linking between HF and arXiv \cite{suryani2024exploration}.
+For each identifier, we tried to retrieve (i) its \textit{model card description}, a markdown file documenting the model's characteristics, intended uses, and evaluation \cite{mitchell2019model}; (ii) the associated \textit{card metadata}, specified in a YAML block (e.g., license, tags, language) \cite{huggingfaceModelCardsMetadata}, which has been shown to help users find appropriate PTMs \cite{suryani2025model}; and (iii) the \textit{abstract} of a linked arXiv paper \cite{huggingfaceModelCardsPaper}, taking advantage of the cross-platform linking between HF and arXiv \cite{suryani2024exploration}.
 Any of these components may be missing for a given PTM.
-At that time, there were \textbf{1,533,973 PTMs}.
+At that time, there were \textbf{1,533,973 PTMs} available in HF.